patilsnehal20/Movie-Booking-System/README.md

 **Overview** :

-The Movie Booking System is a Java-based application that allows users to book movie tickets online.
+The Movie Booking System is a Java-based application using Swing UI that allows users to book movie tickets online.
 It provides a user-friendly interface for selecting movies, choosing showtimes, and purchasing tickets.
 The system also includes features for user authentication, seat selection, and viewing customer profiles.

 **Problem Statement** :